tylergallant/aoc-2023/README.md

 ## Running
-> Note that you should create a `data` directory and put your input data as text files there before running. input files should be named according to the format `dayXX-input.txt`, where `XX` is the day number, such as `01`.
+> Note that you should create a `data` directory and put your input data as text files there before running.
+Input files should be named according to the format `dayXX-input.txt`, where `XX` is the day number, such as `day01-input.txt`.

 ### As a Docker Container
 This codebase is dockerized.
 To run the code for a given day's challenge,